dev-gaitano/obsidian/gaitanos-mind/03-permanent/C Programming Language.md

 # C Programming Language

-C is a general-purpose programing Language and a successor to the B Programing Language.
+C is a general-purpose [[Programming|programming]] Language and a successor to the B Programing Language.

 The language gives the programmer [[*]]relatively direct access to the CPU Hardware.